-- 3. Press and hold the brake pedal. - 4.
+- 1. Bring the vehicle to a complete stop on level ground, with the engine running.
+Firmly apply the parking brake. - 2.
+Shift the transmission to NEUTRAL. - 3.
+Press and hold the brake pedal. - 4.
 Depress the clutch pedal on a manual transmission. - 5.
-Shift the transfer case into NEUTRAL: - With manual shift transfer case, shift the transfer case lever into NEUTRAL (N) - With electronic shift transfer case, push and hold the transfer case NEUTRAL (N) button.
-Some models have a small, recessed "N" button (at the center of the transfer case switches) that must be pushed using a ballpoint pen or similar object.
+Shift the transfer case into NEUTRAL: - With manual shift transfer case, shift the transfer case lever into NEUTRAL (N). - With electronic shift transfer case, push and hold the transfer case NEUTRAL (N) button.
+Some models have a small, recessed "N" button (at the center of the transfer case switches) that must be pressed using a ballpoint pen or similar object.
 Other models have a rectangular NEUTRAL switch, below the rotary transfer case control knob.
 The NEUTRAL (N) indicator light will blink while the shift is in progress.
+The light
-The light will stop blinking (stay on solid) when the shift to NEUTRAL (N) is complete.
-After the shift is completed and the NEUTRAL (N) light stays on, release the NEUTRAL (N) button.

-- 6. Release the parking brake. - 7.
+- will stop blinking (stay on solid) when the shift to NEUTRAL (N) is complete.
+After the shift is completed and the NEUTRAL (N) light stays on, release the NEUTRAL (N) button. - 6.
+Release the parking brake. - 7.
 Shift the transmission into REVERSE. - 8.
 Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement. - 9.
-Repeat steps 7 and 8 with automatic transmission in DRIVE or manual transmission in first gear. - 10.
+Repeat steps seven and eight with automatic transmission in DRIVE or manual transmission in first gear. - 10.
 Shift the transmission to NEUTRAL.
 Firmly apply the parking brake.
 Turn OFF the engine.
 For vehicles with Keyless Enter-N-Go, push and hold the ENGINE START/STOP button until the engine shuts off. - 11.
-Shift the transmission into PARK or place manual transmission in gear (NOT in Neutral).
-On 8-speed transmissions the shifter will automatically select PARK when the engine is turned off. - 12.
-Turn the ignition to the OFF mode, then cycle the ignition to the RUN mode and back to the OFF mode.
-Remove the key fob from the ignition. - 13.
-Attach the vehicle to the tow vehicle using a suitable tow bar. - 14.
-Release the parking brake.
+Shift the transmission into PARK or place manual transmission in gear (NOT in NEUTRAL). - 12.
+Place the ignition in the OFF mode, and remove the key fob. - 13.
+Attach the vehicle to the tow vehicle using a suitable tow bar.

+14. Release the parking brake.